PHOTOS | CAM ELKINS

 Carina admitted to being pretty scared on her first months of riding, falling off regularly, loads of frustration however nothing was going to get in her way.
-On the same day she got her licence Carina bought Honda VTR250 and had it delivered to her place.
-A woman of her word, she persisted adding five minutes on to every time she went out to ride and practicing in carparks until she was ready to ride with the rest of the world.
+On the same day she got her licence Carina bought a Honda VTR250 and had it delivered to her place.
+A woman of her word, she persisted adding five minutes onto every time she went out to ride and practiced in carparks until she was ready to ride with the rest of the world.

 After weeks of pushing through her fear and frustration it all eventually “clicked”, a moment she’ll never forget.
 Carina explained at this moment she was only doing 20km/h holding up traffic behind her, but hey… who cares when you’re in a state of bliss!

 Three years later, Carina’s VTR has undergone a transformation that is uniquely Carina.
-An efficient, tight and tidy machine not to be underestimated… much like Carina.
+An efficient, tight, and tidy machine not to be underestimated… much like Carina.
 She rides it every day to work and has since been on longer group rides and has inspired many of her friends to get off the back and on their own wheels.
 Carina is now one of the more experienced riders in her family of friends and incredibly supportive of her girlfriends riding efforts.
-Learning how to ride seemed a lonely experience for her, and her generosity of support is not lost on the newly formed all female, cafe racer riding group The Foxy Fuelers here in Sydney, all girls who were done riding pillion and supporting each other to on their own two wheels.
+Learning how to ride seemed a lonely experience for her, and her generosity of support is not lost on the newly formed all-female cafe-racer riding group The Foxy Fuelers here in Sydney: all girls who were done riding pillion and support each other on their own two wheels.

-Carina is a lady who knows what she wants, doesn’t suffer fools and a killer sense of humour to boot.
-Her freedom machines are just another show of her independence, style and resilience.
+Carina is a lady who knows what she wants, doesn’t suffer fools and has a killer sense of humour to boot.
+Her freedom machines are just another show of her independence, style, and resilience.

 Thank you to Cam Elkins of Stories of Bike for capturing Carina so beautifully for IVV!